adfinis/timed-frontend/CONTRIBUTING.md

 ### Install new requirements

-In case you're adding new requirements you simply need to build the docker container again for those to be installed and re-open shell.
+In case you're adding new requirements you simply need to build the docker container again for them to be installed and re-open shell.

 ```bash
 docker-compose build --pull